Note: I have updated the article with changes made by WPEngine regarding overage charges until 24th January, 2020.

 - Robots have the same few IP addresses, so they will be consolidated within one day, but will count again the next day.

-Q) CDN: If both the above answers are yes, and if I serve my images using CDN powered by WPEngine will that be counted as visits?
+Q. CDN: If I serve my images using CDN powered by WPEngine will that be counted as visits?

-Q) Also wondering if you could look into my above question related to WordPress.com stats program?
-Is it also flawed? or they work different than yours?
+Q. Also wondering if you could look into my above question related to WordPress.com stats program?
+Is it also flawed? or they work differently than yours?